sandialabs/qick-dawg/docs/source/installation/Readme.md

     a.
 Download/clone QICK-DAWG <br>
     b.
 Install necessary packages<br>

-3. Upload and install QICK-DAWG and other software to you RFSoC4x2<br>
+3. Install QICK-DAWG and other software to your RFSoC4x2 <br>
     a.
 Flash your microSD card<br>
     b.
 Clone QICK-DAWG on your RFSoC4x2 <br>
     c.
 Install necessary packages on your RFSOC4x2<br>